-Apache Hadoop was developed with the goal of having an inexpensive, redundant data store which would enable organizations to leverage Big Data Analytics economically and increase the profitability of the business.
+Apache Hadoop was developed with the goal of having an inexpensive, redundant data store that would enable organizations to leverage Big Data Analytics economically and increase the profitability of the business.

 Let’s first look at the topics we would be discussing in this section, Hadoop architecture, of Hadoop Tutorial: